Rent Out Your House Instead of Selling it in Slow Housing Market

 You’ve heard all year, “it’s a seller’s market” and may have considered putting your house on the market.
 If you have not taken action yet to sell, don’t.
 New talk from Redfin CEO, Glenn Kelman, states that the market has seen a “significant slowdown” in recent weeks and while second quarter earnings came in as expected, Redfin’s third quarter forecast came in under what Wall Street projected.
-Talking specifically about the West Coast, including areas serviced by Elk Grove property management team, RPM SAC-METRO, like Seattle, Portland, and San Jose, Kelman states, “June sales were down in these markets by double-digits while inventory was up also by double-digits.”
+Talking specifically about the West Coast, including areas serviced by Elk Grove property management team, RPM Select, like Seattle, Portland, and San Jose, Kelman states, “June sales were down in these markets by double-digits while inventory was up also by double-digits.”
 He states that new reports are now coming in showing that the East Coast is following the trend in places like Boston, Washington, D.C., Virginia, and areas of Chicago.

 Why is the Seller’s Market Transitioning?